Here at Everything For Birds we have

 your bird is a “biter” this is a must-have feature!

-of each of their models to assure that there are no sharp edges or
+of the cage to assure that there are no sharp edges or

 “traps” for your bird.
 The smallest imperfection in a